 Speed Theater

 Shipping lots of code without delivering value.
-Vanity metrics look good but customer outcomes don't improve.
+Vanity metrics look good but nothing improves for customers.
+If your team's output doubled but customer satisfaction didn't budge, you optimized the wrong thing.

 Quality Gate Overload